M3DV/RibFrac-Challenge/README.md

 Evaluation scripts for [MICCAI 2020 RibFrac Challenge: Rib Fracture Detection and Classification](https://ribfrac.grand-challenge.org/).

+* The "master" branch is evaluation code for the online evaluation at present.
-The "legacy" branch is the evaluation code for the official challenge evaluation before Oct 4, 2020, where fewer evaluation metrics are available.
+* The "legacy" branch is the evaluation code for the official MICCAI 2020 challenge evaluation before Oct 4, 2020, where fewer evaluation metrics are available.

 # Content